-The Organizations' beneficial interest in an agency endowment fund held by the Greater Worcester Community Foundation ("GWCF") is recognized as an asset in the accompanying Consolidated Statement of Financial Position.
-For the year presented, the beneficial interest in the fund is classified as a Level 3 financial instrument within the fair value hierarchy and has been measured at fair value on a recurring basis.
-The fair value of the Organizations' beneficial interest in the agency endowment is based on a percentage interest in the endowment fund's fair value as represented by the fund's management.
-Changes in the fair value of the beneficial interest in the agency endowment fund are recognized in the Organizations' Consolidated Statement of Activities.
-Distributions received from the fund are recorded as decreases in the beneficial interest (See Note 5).
+The Organizations' beneficial interest in an agency fund held by the Greater Worcester Community Foundation ("GWCF") is recognized as an asset in the accompanying Consolidated Statements of Financial Position.
+For the years presented, the beneficial interest in the fund is classified as a Level 3 financial instrument within the fair value hierarchy and has been measured at fair value on a recurring basis.
+The fair value of the Organizations' beneficial interest in the agency fund is based on a percentage interest in the agency fund's fair value as represented by the fund's management.
+Changes in the fair value of the beneficial interest in the agency fund are recognized in the Organizations' Consolidated Statement of Activities.
+Distributions received from the fund are recorded as decreases in the beneficial interest (See Note 6).